DPDK/dpdk/doc/guides/prog_guide/env_abstraction_layer.rst

 A number is a "digit([0-9]+)"; a range is "<number>-<number>"; a group is "(<number|range>[,<number|range>,...])".

-If not supply a '\@cpu_set', the value of 'cpu_set' uses the same value as 'lcore_set'.
+If a '\@cpu_set' value is not supplied, the value of 'cpu_set' will default to the value of 'lcore_set'.

     ::